Monday, November 18, 2024

 He will melt our hearts of stone;

-transformed minds reflect his own.
+Shape our minds to match his own.

 Key of David, sin has bound us: